 The Nominating and Corporate Governance Committee is composed of three directors: Dr. Ausiello, Mr. Butel and Ms. Baranowski.
 All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-The Nominating and Corporate Governance Committee met one time during the fiscal year.
-The Board has adopted a written Nominating and Corporate Governance Committee charter that is available to stockholders on the Company's website and ir.ranitherapeutics.com.
+The Nominating and Corporate Governance Committee met two times during the fiscal year.
+The Board has adopted a written Nominating and Corporate Governance Committee charter that is available to stockholders on the Company's website and ir.ranitherapeutics.com/corporate-governance/governance-overview.
+As of the date of the 2023 annual meeting of stockholders, Ms. Baranowski will cease to be a member of the Nominating and Corporate Governance Committee.